 Designed for "multi-hop Es where signals may be weak and fading, openings may be short, and you want to complete reliable and confirmable QSOs quickly," it has now supplanted previous systems and is present in all radioamateur bands.

-In this screen SDR# HF+ Discovery was tuned to 14.074 kHz in USB, and MultiPSK was working in conjunction with the VAC.
+In this screen SDR# HF+ Discovery was tuned to 14.074 kHz in USB, and MultiPSK was working a SWL to compared neighbor).